Microfinance: Loan pricing

 This shop in South Sudan was opened using money borrowed from the Finance Sudan Limited (FSL) Program.
 This program was established in 2006 as one of the only microfinance lenders in the country.

-Before determining loan prices, one should take into account the following costs: 1) administrative costs by the bank (MFI) and 2) transaction cost by the client/customer.
-Customers, on the other hand, may have expenses for travelling to the bank branch, acquiring official documents for the loan application, and loss of time when dealing with the MFI ("opportunity costs").
-Hence, from a customer's point of view the cost of a loan is not only the interest and fees she/he has to pay, but also all other transaction costs that she/he has to cover.

 One of the principal challenges of microfinance is providing small loans at an affordable cost.
 The global average interest and fee rate is estimated at 37%, with rates reaching as high as 70% in some markets.
 The reason for the high interest rates is not primarily cost of capital.
 Indeed, the local microfinance organizations that receive zero-interest loan capital from the online microlending platform Kiva charge average interest and fee rates of 35.21%.
 Rather, the main reason for the high cost of microfinance loans is the high transaction cost of traditional microfinance operations relative to loan size.

 Microfinance practitioners have long argued that such high interest rates are simply unavoidable, because the cost of making each loan cannot be reduced below a certain level while still allowing the lender to cover costs such as offices and staff salaries.
 For example, in Sub-Saharan Africa credit risk for microfinance institutes is very high, because customers need years to improve their livelihood and face many challenges during this time.
 Financial institutes often do not even have a system to check the person's identity.
 Additionally, they are unable to design new products and enlarge their business to reduce the risk.
 The result is that the traditional approach to microfinance has made only limited progress in resolving the problem it purports to address: that the world's poorest people pay the world's highest cost for small business growth capital.
 The high costs of traditional microfinance loans limit their effectiveness as a poverty-fighting tool.
 Offering loans at interest and fee rates of 37% mean that borrowers who do not manage to earn at least a 37% rate of return may actually end up poorer as a result of accepting the loans.